Free Global Ukrainian Education Program: Designs for Hope

 What You Need to Know & Frequently Asked Questions

-Please visit Sign Up to Ukraine and enter your details.
+Please sign up for a trial and enter your details – set your country to Ukraine.
 You will then be sent an access code to use when setting up your account.

 To access the course, children need some kind of device (phone, ipad) or computer and an internet connection.